timnarr/kirby-imagex/docs/examples/json-output.md

 ## Usage

-The `imagex-picture.json` snippet accepts the same options as `imagex-picture` but returns JSON data instead of HTML.
+The `imagex-picture-json` snippet accepts the same options as `imagex-picture` but returns JSON data instead of HTML.

 ### Global Plugin Config
 ```php